walt-id/waltid-identity/waltid-applications/waltid-web-portal2/README.md

 This portal enables users to:

-- **Issue Credentials**: Create credential offers using custom JSON payloads and send them to wallets via OpenID4VCI
+- **Issue Credentials**: Create credential offers using custom JSON payloads and send them to wallets via OpenID4VCI (QR / deep link or Digital Credentials API)
 - **Select a Profile**: Choose an issuance profile from a dropdown (loaded from `/issuer2/profiles`).
 The selection overrides the `profileId` in the payload, and the full profile definition (`/issuer2/profiles/{profileId}`) is available in a collapsible JSON viewer
-- **Verify Credentials**: Request credential presentations from wallets using OpenID4VP
+- **Verify Credentials**: Request credential presentations from wallets using OpenID4VP (including Digital Credentials API flows)
 - **Load Examples**: Auto-populate payloads from OpenAPI/Swagger specs served by the backend
 - **Read the Docs**: Jump to the relevant Issuer/Verifier API docs from each tab
 - **Monitor Events**: Watch real-time protocol events stream in as wallets interact with the portal